Benozzo Gozzoli: Pisa

 In 1469, Gozzoli moved to Pisa and began working on his most extensive commission: the vast series of mural paintings in the Campo Santo edifice of Pisa.
 There, he depicted twenty-four subjects from the Old Testament, ranging from the Invention of Wine by Noah to the Visit of the Queen of Sheba to Solomon.
 He was contracted to paint three subjects per year for about ten ducats each.
 It appears, however, that this contract was not strictly adhered to, for the actual rate of painting was only three pictures in two years.
 Perhaps the great multitude of figures and accessories was accepted as a set-off against the slower rate of production.

-By January 1470 he had executed the fresco of Noah and his Family, followed by the Curse of Ham, the Building of the Tower of Babel (which contains portraits of Cosimo de' Medici, the young Lorenzo, Angelo Poliziano and others), the Destruction of Sodom, the Victory of Abraham, the Marriages of Rebecca and of Rachel, the Life of Moses, etc. In the Cappella Ammannati, facing a gate of the Campo Santo, he also painted an Adoration of the Magi, wherein appears a portrait of himself.
+By January 1470 he had executed the fresco of Noah and his Family, followed by the Curse of Ham, the Building of the Tower of Babel (which contains portraits of Cosimo de' Medici, the young Lorenzo, Angelo Poliziano and others), the Destruction of Sodom, the Victory of Abraham, the Marriages of Rebecca and of Rachel, the Life of Moses, etc. In the Cappella Ammannati, facing a gate of the Camposanto, he also painted an Adoration of the Magi, wherein appears a portrait of himself.

 All this enormous mass of work, in which Benozzo was probably assisted by Zanobi Machiavelli, was performed, in addition to several other pictures during his stay in Pisa (including the Glory of St. Thomas Aquinas, now in the Louvre), in sixteen years, lasting up to 1485.
-This is the latest date which can with certainty be assigned to any work from his hand.
+This is the latest date which can with certainty be assigned to any work by his hand.
 Gozzoli died in Pistoia in 1497, perhaps of a pestilence.

 In 1478, as a token of their regard, the Pisan authorities had given him a tomb in the Campo Santo.
 He likewise had a house of his own in Pisa, and houses and land in Florence.